How To Successfully Market to Today’s Younger Generation

 Here’s how to successfully market to today’s younger generation:

-Mobile Marketing is Key
+Mobile is Key When Marketing to Millennials

 According to Nielsen, 85% of all Millennials own smartphones—and as of January 2015, mobile internet use exceeded desktop internet use for the first time in history.
 This means that not only is a mobile marketing strategy essential, but web pages should be optimized for mobile displays, graphics need to load quickly, and the key elements – like calls to action – should be clear and easy to read on smaller screens.